brainboxdotcc/DPP/README.md

 ## Supported Systems

-The library runs great on **Linux**. **Windows** is also supported and we offer ready made compiled DLL and LIB files for easy integration into any windows visual studio 2019 or 2022 project.
+### Linux
+The library runs ideally on **Linux**.

+### Mac OS X and FreeBSD
-**Mac OS X** and **FreeBSD** is also functional and stable, as is running your bot on a **Raspberry Pi** - we offer a prebuilt .deb for ARM64, ARM6 and ARM7 to save on having to wait for it to compile.
+The library is well-functional and stable on **Mac OS X** and **FreeBSD** too.
+For running your bot on a **Raspberry Pi**, we offer a prebuilt .deb package for ARM64, ARM6, and ARM7 so that you do not have to wait for it to compile.

+### Windows
-If you are on windows, and just want to get started as quickly as possible, you should look at our [Windows Bot Template repository](https://github.com/brainboxdotcc/windows-bot-template).
-This repository can be cloned and will get you up and running in a matter of minutes, with a pre-built D++ in a ready to go project for Visual Studio 2019 and 2022.
+**Windows** is well-supported with ready-made compiled DLL and LIB files, please check out our [Windows Bot Template repository](https://github.com/brainboxdotcc/windows-bot-template).
+The Windows Bot repository can be cloned and integrated immediately into any Visual Studio 2019 and 2022 project in a matter of minutes.

+### Other OS
-The library may work fine in other operating systems too, if you run a D++ bot on something not listed here please let us know!
+The library should work fine on other operating systems as well, and if you run a D++ bot on something not listed here, please let us know!

 ## 🤝 Contributing